Why Women Get Blamed When Men Cheat

 Women's motivations for cheating tend to be emotionally driven, still speaking in broad strokes.
 In situations when they are tasked with the upkeep of the relationship, their own emotional well-being is also expected to fall in their own hands — not their partner's.
 And that's what they may go out looking for.

-No matter the gender, whenever a person strays outside the boundaries of their relationship, that behaviour is their own choice and responsibility.
+No matter the gender, whenever a person strays outside the boundaries of their relationship, that behavior is their own choice and responsibility.
 And people in all kinds of relationships step out for all kinds of reasons.
-But as men and women increasingly occupy both sides of the scandal, it's time to recognise blame goes both ways, too — regardless of what traditional gender roles dictate.
+But as men and women increasingly occupy both sides of the scandal, it's time to recognize blame goes both ways, too — regardless of what traditional gender roles dictate.

 "Women have traditionally been seen as monogamous, and the ones who value commitment," Perel says.
 "But the idea of 'men being men' doesn't fly anymore.
 It's time to change these dynamics."